 Kilograms harvested.
 Kilograms harvested represents the weight of dried whole plants post harvest, drying and curing.
 This operating metric is used to measure the production efficiency of our facilities and production team.
-For the three months ended March 31, 2017 and 2018, kilograms harvested decreased by 9% primarily due to shifting some of our cultivation mix towards higher potency strains and CBD strains, which have lower biomass yields compared to mid-potency strains.

 Total kilograms harvested increased by 50% from 2016 to 2017 primarily due to reaching full utilization at Tilray Nanaimo by the end of 2016 and increased production yields per harvest.
 We will continue to test numerous environmental variables to optimize strain-specific production yields.